tobogganhill/truffle-test-debugging/README.md

 ### Getting Started

-Navigate to the [project-dir](./project-dir).
+Clone this repository to your local machine and navigate to the [project-dir](./project-dir).

 This directory is the example project directory.
 In it you will find a SimpleStorage contract, a migrations script to deploy the SimpleStorage contract and a test to make sure that the SimpleStorage contract is behaving as expected.

-Read the [simpleStorageTest.js](./project-dir/test/simpleStorageTest.js) file so you understand how the test is operating.
+Read the [simpleStorageTest.js](./project-dir/test/simpleStorageTest.js) file so you understand how the test functions.

 ```javascript
 contract('SimpleStorage', async (accounts) => {